CartoDB/mobile-sdk/doc/sdk_with_carto.md

   <div class="Carousel-item js-Tabpanes-item--lang js-Tabpanes-item--lang--objective-c">
   {% highlight objc %}

-  // Only get cities with over 100k, else it'll be too many NSString *sql = @"SELECT * FROM cities15000 WHERE population > 100000";
+  // Only get cities with over 100k, or else it will be too many results NSString *sql = @"SELECT * FROM cities15000 WHERE population > 100000";

   // Initialize CartoSQL service, set a username